ansible-collections/cloud-content-handbook/backport_changes.md

 * `backport-X`: indicates that the PR should be backported to the latest major release branch.
 Example: if latest major release branch is `stable-7`, these changes will be backported to the `stable-7` branch and released in the next minor or patch release for version 7.
 * `backport-(X-1)`: indicates that the PR should be backported to the previous major release branch.
 Example: if latest major release branch is `stable-7`, these changes will be backported to the `stable-6` (7 - 1) branch and released in the next patch release for version 6.

 NOTE: Sometimes the patchback bot fails to autogenerate a PR, usually due to a conflict between the PR code and the branch code.
-When this happens, you must follow the instructions in the originally PR comment from patchback bot to create a manual backport PR.
+When this happens, you must follow the instructions in the original PR's comment from patchback bot to create a manual backport PR.

 ## Who is responsible for backports